Four Corners Area

 Four Corners Monument

-When government surveyors found where the states of Utah, Arizona, Colorado and New Mexico came together, they installed a simple cement pad marking the spot in 1912.
+When government surveyors found out where the states of Utah, Arizona, Colorado and New Mexico had come together, they installed a simple cement pad marking the spot in 1912.
 Over time, the monument evolved, with a granite marker bearing a copper disc established in 1992.
-Further improvements came in 2010 when the site added two intersecting lines through the center disc, marking the boundaries, alongside the seal of each of the four states.
+Further improvements came in 2010 when the site added two intersecting lines through the center disc, marking the boundaries alongside the seal of each of the four states.

 Four Corners National Monument is administered by the Navajo Nation Parks and Recreation Department.
 At the site, Native American artisans sell handmade jewelry, crafts and traditional foods from numerous booths and shops.
 The monument’s visitor center includes demonstrations and information about native cultures in the region.